The men of St. Mary 594 in McHenry, Illinois, share decades-long friendships through their Catholic Order of Foresters memberships.

 St. Mary 594 wanted a symbol that would be around for years to come.

-According to Ron Freund, a Catholic Order of Foresters High Court Trustee and lifelong member of St. Mary 294 who was in attendance that day, two years after St. Mary Catholic Church was built, parishioners decided to set up a Catholic Order of Foresters (COF) court.
+According to Ron Freund, a Catholic Order of Foresters High Court Trustee and lifelong member of St. Mary 594, two years after St. Mary Catholic Church was built, parishioners decided to set up a Catholic Order of Foresters (COF) court.
 At the time, COF was only 13 years old and primarily based in Illinois.

 “It runs pretty deep,” said St. Mary 594 Chief Ranger Sean Haley.